awsdocs/aws-snowball-developer-guide/doc_source/unlockappliance.md

 # Unlock the Snowball Edge<a name="unlockappliance"></a>

-To unlock the AWS Snowball Edge appliance, run the `snowballEdge unlock` command\.
+To unlock the AWS Snowball Edge appliance, run the `snowballEdge unlock-device` command\.
 To run this command, the AWS Snowball Edge appliance that you use for your job must be onsite, plugged into power and network, and turned on\.
 In addition, the LCD display on the AWS Snowball Edge appliance's front must indicate that the appliance is ready for use\.

 **To unlock the appliance with the Snowball client**